kgiszewski/LearnUmbraco7/Chapter 05 - Helpers, Contexts and Service API's/README.md

 For instance, you may be tempted to install and use Entity Framework to handle custom table operations.
 You should know that Umbraco uses a micro-ORM named PetaPoco tohandle some basic database operations.

+Also, keep in mind that the items in this chapter are in regards to C# functionality.
+There are AngularJS resources, directives and services you should be aware of as well.
+We'll cover those later.

 >For the record you can still use Entity Framework in parallel with PetaPoco.